Akaki16/Blog-App-Frontend/README.md

 This application provides all of the crud operations

-You are able to CREATE, READ, UPDATE and DELETE blogs.
+You are able to CREATE, READ, UPDATE and DELETE blogs

+Also you can filter blogs by specifying a search query

 ### Run it on your local machine